FAQs

 -

-We will offer roundtrip travel from NY to our retreat site and all retreat expenses are covered by the program.
+Students living outside of New York are responsible for their travel to and from New York.
 We have a travel fund available for those who live outside of New York and need support for their travel.
-No one has ever or will ever be turned away because of cost and no one will be asked to produce any financial documents
+No one will ever be turned away due to cost.
+Financial documentation is never required.

 -